Bevertainer

-Bevertainer, portmanteau of 'beverage' and 'entertainer', is a term for a cocktail waitress who also works as a singer and dancer, usually in casino locations like Las Vegas.
+A bevertainer is a cocktail waitress who also works as a singer and dancer, usually in casino locations like Las Vegas.
+The term is a portmanteau of beverage and entertainer.

 Background

-In 2003, the Rio hotel and casino introduced their bevertainers, who worked as cocktail servers and as entertainers.
-When not serving customers, bevertainers would dance in 90-second performances on one of five stages located across the casino floor.
+In 2003, the Rio hotel and casino in Las Vegas introduced their bevertainers, who worked as cocktail servers and as entertainers.
+When not serving customers, the bevertainers danced in 90-second performances on one of five stages located across the casino floor.
 The Rio had more than 80 bevertainers.
-Although the idea initially received skepticism, it would turn out to be successful.
+Although the idea initially received skepticism, it was successful.

 Actress Jamie Lee Curtis, who played a former showgirl turned bevertainer in the 2024 film The Last Showgirl directed by Gia Coppola, once recounted:

 On the first day in Vegas, Gia and I walked around the Rio hotel and casino.
 There was this beautiful young cocktail waitress, and I was asking her questions, trying to get a little background, and she said, 'I'm not a cocktail waitress; I'm a Bevertainer.'
 I said, 'What's a Bevertainer?' and she explained that is a beverage server who entertains because that's how they got around the unions.